 Steps for Affected Pacifica and Voyager Owners

-Here are some steps that you can take if you believe that your vehicle is included in the recall:
+Here are some steps to take if you believe your vehicle is included in the recall:

-- Keep All Documentation – Save all repair records and correspondence related to the recall.
-They might be useful if you need to prove that you tried to fix the issue.
+- Keep All Documentation: Save all repair records and correspondence related to the recall.
+They may be useful if you need to prove that you tried to fix the issue.

 If you have already paid for curtain airbag repairs related to this issue, you may be eligible for reimbursement under Chrysler’s reimbursement plan.